igo/nlogger/README.md

     var spruce = require('spruce').init(options);
     spruce.error('My eyes!
 The goggles do nothing!');

 and then all of your developers will get an email from McBain deploring the quality of his optical protection.
-Perhaps you should

 Usage
 -----